Natural areas are open from dawn to dusk daily.

-The Kathy Osterman Beach natural area, located in the Edgewater community, is three acres of native dune habitat.
-Here, visitors can observe the beauty of dune grasses and flowering plants as part of their beach experience.
+The Kathy Osterman Beach natural area, located in the Edgewater community, contains native dune habitat along Lake Michigan.
+Here, visitors can observe the beauty of dune grasses and other flowering plants as part of their beach experience.

-This natural area at Kathy Osterman Beach, which provides food and shelter for a variety of shorebirds, is consistent with the Chicago Park District Lakefront Bird Habitat Guidelines.
+This natural area provides food and habitat for a variety of shorebirds, and is consistent with the Chicago Park District Lakefront Bird Habitat Guidelines.
 Developed by several birding organizations, members of the Lincoln Park Advisory Council, Friends of the Parks, the City of Chicago, and others, those Guidelines were adopted by the Chicago Park District Board of Commissioners in 2001.

 Community volunteers were integral in the installation of the original native planting at Kathy Osterman Beach and continue to assist the Park District in maintaining the natural area.
 Learn more about volunteer opportunities by visiting our Community Stewardship Program page.